cocos/cocos-docs/en/animation/marionette/state-translation.md

 - **Enable Exit Times**: indicates whether the transition source state ends playing as one of the transition conditions.
 If checked, the transition needs to occur to meet the **Exit Times** condition set below.
 Play count is used as a special condition, when play count is enabled, the transition will happen only when both the play count condition and the transition condition are satisfied.

 - **Exit Times**: sets the total amount of time the animation plays before the transition source state begins (Total = Exit Times ✖️ Animation Length), defaults to 1 time, and takes effect only when **Enable Exit Times** is checked.
-Note that animations that do not loop will stop when the first play is completed and wait for the remaining number of plays to complete before starting the transition.
-If you need to loop the animation automatically according to the number of times, please set the wrap mode in the skeleton animation asset beforehand.
+It is important to note that animations that do not loop will stop when the first play is completed and wait for the remaining number of plays to complete before starting the transition.
+To loop the animation automatically according to the number of times, please set the wrap mode in the skeleton animation asset beforehand.
 For example:

     - If the animation of the transition source is an **non-loop animation**, the playing time is 3 s, **Exit Times** is set to 1.4, then the animation of the transition source will continue to stay in the last frame for 1.2s (3s × 0.4) after playing for 3s, before starting the transition.